wearefriday/eyemask/README.md

 - More and improved named default templates to make Eyemask more powerful out of the box.

-- Introductory materials as Markdown, to explain more about the project.
+- Additional explanatory materials as Markdown files to explain more about your code.

 - Providing textual syntaxes for more diagram types, including charts, for when you want to reduce the cost of change.

-- Tags for footnotes, pullquotes, sidebars, sidenotes, questions, and 'story cards'.
+- Tags for footnotes, pullquotes, sidebars, and sidenotes.

 - Index and flexible, configurable Table of Contents generation (probably based on a similar 'two-pass' approach as used by LaTeX).